kai687/sphinxawesome-theme/docs/docs/install.rst

 .. samp::

+   $ cd _themes/
    $ git clone https://github.com/{YOUR_GITHUB_USERNAME}/sphinxawesome-theme.git

+Replace :samp:`{YOUR_GITHUB_USERNAME}` with your user name on Github.
-To use a local copy of the theme, follow the steps described in :ref:`Using a local version of the theme`.
+To use this local copy of the theme, follow the steps described in
+:ref:`How to use a local version of the theme`.

-To change the theme,
+To modify the theme,
 follow the steps in :ref:`How to modify the theme`.

 .. note::

-   If you only want to create a local copy, forking the repository first isn't necessary.
+   If you don't want to merge your modifications with the main repository, you don't need to fork the repository.